adobe/uix-sdk/docs/api-report/uix-core.api.md

 // src/debuglog.ts:98:1 - (ae-forgotten-export) The symbol "Colors" needs to be exported by the entry point index.d.ts
 // src/debuglog.ts:98:1 - (ae-forgotten-export) The symbol "Layouts" needs to be exported by the entry point index.d.ts
 // src/debuglog.ts:181:21 - (ae-forgotten-export) The symbol "stateTypes" needs to be exported by the entry point index.d.ts
+// src/types.ts:194:7 - (ae-incompatible-release-tags) The symbol "guestPort" is marked as @public, but its signature references "GuestConnection" which is marked as @internal
+// src/types.ts:207:9 - (ae-incompatible-release-tags) The symbol "dimensions" is marked as @public, but its signature references "UIFrameRect" which is marked as @internal

 ```